St. Hilda's & St. Hugh's School

 St. Hilda's & St. Hugh's School is an independent, Episcopal day school in New York City.
 It is located in Morningside Heights on the Upper West Side of Manhattan.
 The youngest students are beginners (2 or 3 years old), and students graduate when they complete eighth grade.

 History

-St. Hilda’s & St. Hugh’s (SHSH) was founded 1950 by Sister Edith Margaret and the Reverend Mother Ruth (Ruth Elaine Younger).
-Mother Ruth, a biracial nun from Harlem, obtained her bachelor's degree from St. Hilda's College, University of Toronto.
-She obtained her master's degree and doctorate in education from Columbia University.
-Having suffered personally from racial discrimination, Mother Ruth sought to create a school that would be inclusive and welcome diverse groups of students and their families: “I hope that an Episcopalian who attends our school becomes a better Episcopalian, a Jewish child a better Jew, and an agnostic a better agnostic.”
-In 2016, 50 percent of students come from diverse ethnic backgrounds.
+St. Hilda's & St. Hugh's (SHSH) was founded 1950 by Sister Edith Margaret and the Reverend Mother Ruth (Ruth Elaine Younger).

-In 1992, SHSH’s Board of Trustees made the decision to close SHSH's upper school (grades 9 through 12) at the end of the 1992-93 school year.
+In 1992, SHSH's board of trustees made the decision to close SHSH's upper school (grades 9 through 12) at the end of the 1992–93 school year.

 Curriculum

 Accredited by NYSAIS, St. Hilda's & St. Hugh's follows a classical liberal arts curriculum.
 Students begin second language study at the nursery level, with instruction three or more days a week.
 Parents select from Spanish, French, or Mandarin Chinese.
 Latin is compulsory and added in seventh grade.

 Art and music instruction begin in early childhood.
 Formal performing arts curriculum begins in fourth grade.

 Daily physical education begins in senior kindergarten.
 Weekly movement classes take place in beginners, nursery, and junior kindergarten.

 The school is a member of the sports consortium NYCAL.
 In middle school students may participate in the following team sports: soccer, track and field, volleyball, cross-country, basketball, softball, baseball.
 Noncompetitive sports offerings for grades 7–8 include yoga, dance, and martial arts.